 Step 4: Create recovery strategies to maintain operations

 This is perhaps the most detailed section of the small business continuity plan, as it details readiness procedures.
 These procedures can include prevention strategies (what your business does before the disaster occurs); response strategies (how your business responds during the disaster); and recovery strategies (what your business does to continue operations after the disaster).
 For each disaster scenario compiled in your business impact analysis, there is a prevention, response and recovery strategy in place.

 Note that as your small business continues to evolve, the risks and threats will change.
 Therefore, it is important to revisit these strategies.

 Step 5: Test recovery strategies and make improvements

 The small business continuity management team will want to work with all members of the staff to train and test the recovery strategies.
 This could include basic training where the business continuity team gives an overview of the plan.
 Or the team can plan a day where all employees go through a tactical training exercise, completing mock emergency plans.
 These mock exercises can be a way to test the effectiveness of the recovery strategies.
 Based on the results, adjustments can be made to the business continuity plan.

 Why business continuity planning matters

-Every business continuity plan should be supported from the top down, as this plan can not only keep a business running but also protect the employees that help it function.
-Having a company-wide plan in case of an emergency is essential and maintaining the plan takes as much care and attention as creating one.
-Think of a business continuity plan as a long-term goal, not just a project, and as a way to ensure your business can continue to thrive in your community.
+Every business continuity plan should be supported from the top down.
+This plan can not only keep a business running but also protect the employees that help it function.
+Having a company-wide plan in case of an emergency is essential.
+And maintaining the plan takes as much care and attention as creating one.
+Think of a business continuity plan as a long-term goal, not just a project.
+It’s a way to ensure your business can continue to thrive in your community.